Ruby

 Use

-) for single-line strings which require both interpolation and embedded double-quotes.
+%()(it's a shorthand for%Q) for single-line strings which require both interpolation and embedded double-quotes.
 For multi-line strings, prefer heredocs.# bad (no interpolation needed) %(<div class="text">Some text</div>) # should be '<div class="text">Some text</div>' # bad (no double-quotes) %(This is #{quality} style) # should be "This is #{quality} style" # bad (multiple lines) %(<div>\n<span class="big">#{exclamation}</span>\n</div>) # should be a heredoc. # good (requires interpolation, has quotes, single line) %(<tr><td class="name">#{name}</td>)

 Misc